Ltek/StormAudio/README.md

 Home Assistant custom component that provides an integration to the StormAudio processors.

+## Supported devices

+This integration talks to the StormAudio ISP-family TCP/IP API (port 23, firmware 4.6r1 or later) and works with every processor built on that platform.
+As of August 2026 that includes:

+- StormAudio ISP and ISR series
+- Focal Astral 16
+- Bryston SP4

+Focal- and Bryston-branded units share the same API, so they work too - with the documented exceptions that a few commands (e.g. Front Panel Color) aren't available on those brands.
+See Notes below.

 ## Entities

 - `media_player` - main device control (power, volume, mute, source, sound mode)